-Properties held for sale are recorded at their fair value of £8.45 million (2020 - £8.45 million).
+Properties held for sale are recorded at their fair value of £Nil (2021 - £8.45 million).
 The fair value is a Level 3 valuation as defined by IFRS 13 and is based on offers received discounted for risks of completion.
-Subsequent to the year end, the Group completed the sale of the properties concerned and has received the consideration.